wdk-docs/node-config-docs/Configuration-Files.md

 The ```local``` files are intended to *not* be tracked in your version control system.
 External configuration management tools can write these files upon application deployment, before application loading.

 The best practice for using `local` files is avoid a global `local.EXT` file that would affect all '{deployment}' and '{instance}' cases.
 Instead, choose the most specific variant of  `local-{instance}.EXT`, `local-{deployment}.EXT` or `local-{deployment}-{instance}.EXT` that applies.
-With this design you can avoid a case where tests pass locally to due to local overrides but don't pass after you push.
+With this design you can avoid a case where tests pass locally due to local overrides but don't pass after you push.
 Choose a `local` file variant that is not used for your testing context!

 ## Default NODE_ENV